jadensiow/Space_Invader_Game/README.md

 ### Movement

 Arrow keys to move.
-If player move outside the X-axis boundary, player will appear on the opposite side.
-For the Y-axis, player cannot move outside the boundary.
+Players are not able to move pass the X and Y axis boundary

 ### Bullets

 2 kinds of ammo are available.
 Ammos will powerup as you proceed later to the stage.
 Spacebar to shoot
 X key to shoot special ammos that is more powerful and a longer cooldown

+### Different level of stages with different effect

+Proceed through different stages to unlock different powerups and enemies

 ## Available future development